piktochart/try-vue3/NOTES.md

 # New Feature & Improvement

+These are the new feature and improvement introduced in the Vue 3.
+There is no breaking changes in the list.

 ## No Reactivity Caveats

 - To update an object in the data or store, no need to use `Vue.set` anymore,